 The Parish Eucharist at 10 am on Sundays is our main act of worship.

-St Wulfran’s is one of the oldest buildings in the city of Brighton and Hove, a place of great beauty and peace, and has been the spiritual home serving the community of Ovingdean for over a thousand years.
+An Ancient Church St Wulfran’s is one of the oldest buildings in the city of Brighton and Hove, and is a place of prayer and peace.
+It has been our spiritual home, serving the community of Ovingdean, for over a thousand years.

 A Beautiful Church The Victorian artist Charles Eamer Kempe was an Ovingdean resident and his famous Kempe Ceiling and stained glass windows make St Wulfran’s a very special place.

 The Church is open for private prayer and contemplation every day, and you are welcome to light a candle in the Lady Chapel.

 Sunday 10am – Eucharist Service in church and on Zoom

 Wednesday 10.15am – 1st and 3rd Wednesdays – Eucharist in church; other Wednesdays Morning Prayer on Zoom

 Thursday 9am – Morning Prayer – in church or on Zoom

 Friday 9am – Silence and Stillness – 30 minutes of meditation and contemplation on Zoom